ilkopeychev/beer-love/README.md

 - [Font Awesome](https://fontawesome.com/) - a resource for icons
 - useSound hook
 - [Ethers.js - ethers.io](Ethers.js - ethers.io) - a JavaScript library that allows developers to interact with the Ethereum blockchain
+-
+## How to start the project
+open terminal in beer-love directory and run
+-npm i
+-npm start

 ## Author
 * **Ilko Peychev** - *React Developer*